mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 Please be sure that all exported variables are valid.
 The “HCLOUD_SSH_KEY” name must match with the name you set during the upload via Hetzner cli / ui.
 The Kubernetes version must fit the supported K8s version range from DKP.
 See DKP release notes to validate which Kubernetes versions are supported.

-These environment variables define that a cluster with 3 masters with “cpx31” flavor and 3 workers with “cpx31” flavor in region “fsn1” will be created.
+These environment variables define that a cluster with 3 control-planes with “cpx31” flavor and 3 workers with “cpx31” flavor in region “fsn1” will be created.
 Your SSH key can be used to login as user “root”.
 As default Ubuntu 20.04 is used as base image.
 It’s recommended to use your own base image if you run clusters in production!

 The variable “CLUSTER_NAME” defines the namespace of the DKP workspace where the cluster should be created.
 Please note that workspace name and namespace name can be different.
 You can get both via the dkp cli: